Se habla español

 What Causes a Tire Blowout?

 Tire blowouts are usually the result of underinflation, which creates extra friction.
-More friction brings excessive heat to your tire; over time, that heat weakens the internal tire structure.
-When your tire suddenly blows, it’s often when you’retraveling at high speeds with a heavy load, putting even more heat on the weakened tire.
+More friction brings excessive heat to your tire, which, over time, weakens the internal tire structure.
+When your tire suddenly blows, it’s often when you’re traveling at high speeds with a heavy load, putting even more heat on the weakened tire.

 What increases my chance of a blowout?